ajaykushwaha/Medical_shop/README.md

 ## Bill a Medicine

-This module helps staf to prepare a bill for customer.
+This module helps staff to prepare a bill for customer.

 ![](https://i.imgur.com/AEUUVBu.jpg)